weexteam/vdom-tester-for-Apache-Weex/README.md

 })

 // Listen `nativeLog` calls.
+// The `type` is in `['debug', 'log', 'info', 'warn', 'error']`.
-runtime.onlog((type, args) => { ... })
+// If no `type` defined than it will listen all type of logs. runtime.onlog((type, args) => { ... })
 runtime.onlog(type, (args) => { ... })
 runtime.offlog((args) => { ... })

-// Register more modules and components. runtime.registerModules({
+// Register more modules and components.
+// You can simulate all module APIs by this. runtime.registerModules({
   x: {
     foo: (instance, document, ...args) => {},